synboMvp/synboTargetInner/README.md

 ### Naming Convention
 - Raising_Proposal_CreationTime.md
 e.g. :Raising_Proposal_20250423.md

+### Update Rules
+- Existing files cannot be edited directly; new files must be created for updates.
+- A maximum of 1 new financing proposal file can be uploaded per day to avoid frequent changes.

 ### File Content
 The document will be uploaded to GitHub to maintain a history of edits and will be shared with brokers and investors throughout the fundraising process.